jmochel/endeavour/README.md

 Specifically

 In Java, there isn't a built-in `Try` Monad, but it can be implemented using standard Java features.
-The idea is to wrap a computation in a `Try` object, and then provide methods to handle both the success and failure cases.
+The idea is to wrap a computation in a `Try` object, and then provide methods to handle both the value and failure cases.

 Here's a simple example of how you might define and use a `Try` Monad: